 The next term is See-Through Power

-In Augmented Reality Systems, unlike in Virtual or Mixed Reality Systems, in addition to a virtual image which is projected to the user’s eye, there is also a see-through view of the real word.
-Actually, the essence of Augmented Reality is a combination of a projected image with the real word which is seen directly looking through the combining part of the optics.
-One of the key goals of the system design is to keep the real word view natural, un-interrupted, undistorted as much as possible while creating the added value of the superimposed virtual image.
+In Augmented Reality Systems, unlike in Virtual or Mixed Reality Systems, in addition to a virtual image which is projected to the user’s eye, there is also a see-through view of the real world.
+Actually, the essence of Augmented Reality is a combination of a projected image with the real world which is seen directly looking through the combining part of the optics.
+One of the key goals of the system design is to keep the real-world view natural, un-interrupted, undistorted as much as possible while creating the added value of the superimposed virtual image.

-So, See-Through requirements in general define how much the direct see-through vision quality can be de reduced so this doesn’t disturb the user.
-See-Through requirements are a family of requirements for parameters that we classify as “See-Through parameter”s, that are often omitted from the specifications, because the system designers focus on the additional virtual image and not so much on keeping the see-though image quality under control.
+So, See-Through requirements in general define how much the direct see-through vision quality can be de reduced so this does not disturb the user.
+See-Through requirements are a family of requirements for parameters that we classify as “See-Through parameters”, that are often omitted from the specifications, because the system designers focus on the additional virtual image and not so much on keeping the see-through image quality under control.
 This family includes the different parameters, which we address in different separate posts:

 See-Through FOV / Obscuration (read about this in a separate post on See-Through FOV &Obscuration)